puppetlabs/puppet-docs/source/guides/style_guide.markdown

 Resource defaults should only be used in a very controlled manner, restricted to the edges of your manifest ecosystem.
-This is due to the affect dynamic scope has on the default’s definition and our inability to track which resources it applies to reliably.
+This is due to the affect dynamic scope has on the default's definition and our inability to track which resources it applies to reliably.

 Correct:

-/etc/puppetlabs/puppet/manifests/site.pp:

 {% highlight ruby %}
+    # /etc/puppetlabs/puppet/manifests/site.pp:
     File {
       mode   => '0644',
       owner  => 'root',